EECS4481Team/HelpDeskAppV2/README.md

 # HelpDeskAppV2

-HelpDeskAppV2 is a web-based chat app that is in a alpha build
+HelpDeskAppV2 is a web-based chat app that is in an alpha build

 ## Before You Start (Locally)